-- B. School personnel or the parent/legal guardian may refer a student to the school intervention team for consideration of appropriate services.
-Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
-Parent or legal guardian involvement shall be required. - D. The intervention team may recommend - 1.
-Counseling and support to address the needs of the victims of bullying or harassment: - 2.
-Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - 10.
-Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
+b.
+School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem solving focus for consideration of appropriate services.

+Parent or legal guardian involvement shall be required when the student is referred to the intervention team.

+- c.
+If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
+Parent or legal guardian involvement shall be required. - d.
+A school-based component to address intervention and assistance shall be utilized by the intervention team.
+The intervention team may recommend - 1.
+Counseling and support to address the needs of the victims of bullying or harassment; - 2.
+Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - 3.
+Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.

+10. Reporting Incidents of Bullying and Harassment a.
+Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
 1006.09(6), F.S.
 The report shall include each incident of bullying or harassment and the resulting consequences, including discipline and referrals.

-Cyberbullying incidents shall be included within the bullying incidents category.
-The report shall also include each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying or harassment as an incident code as well as bullying-related as a related element code.
+Cyber-bullying incidents shall be included within the bullying incidents category.
+The report shall also include, in a separate section each reported incident of bullying or harassment that did not meet the criteria of a prohibited act under this section with recommendations regarding such incidents.

+b.
+The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying or harassment as an incident code as well as bullying-related as a related element code.